 Our neck must support our head, itself about a tenth of our overall body weight.
 It must also though, be flexible, and our quite amazing flexibility has been achieved by compromising somewhat on strength.
 The neck muscles are also at the mercy of our emotional state.
 All in all, neck pain is thus a common reason for seeking treatment.
-Indeed it now represents the fourth largest cause of disability worldwide (1), and is the second most common musculoskeletal condition treated by professional acupuncturists in the UK (2).
-My own experience is that acupuncture can be of significant help, particularly as Chinese medicine readily recognises and deals with, any emotional factors which are affecting the physical body.
+Indeed in the US in 2016, $134 billion was spent on neck and lower back pain (1).
+Neck pain has in the past been cited as the second most common musculoskeletal condition treated by professional acupuncturists in the UK (2).
+My own experience is that acupuncture can be of significant help, particularly as Chinese medicine readily recognises and deals with, the emotional factors which can affect the neck.

 Treatment is usually weekly for a few sessions, with the aim of reaching a more comfortable and settled state, before we start to space the appointments out more.
 If a degenerative condition has been at work for some time, then although treatment is unable to reverse changes which have already taken place, it may however, slow the rate of further deterioration, and leave you feeling that the condition is less burdensome.

 Acute Neck Pain

 Turning to acute neck problems, these have often arisen in the 24 to 48 hour period prior to someone contacting me: perhaps they may have slept in the wrong position, or suffered whiplash, and found that their neck starts to seize up, and is painful when turning the head to look over the shoulder.
 I find these patients benefit significantly from one or two treatments spread over just a few days.
 Some of these patients will report that this is a problem which flares up every few months, perhaps triggered by stress, getting angry, being exposed to a cold wind, or even sleeping in a draught; if this is the case, we need to look more closely at how these relapses might be avoided.